6. Diagrams

 - Persistence Layer: Leverages Spring Data JPA repositories to manage data access and maintain referential integrity with the H2 database.

-API Sequence Diagram
+Figure 3.
+Guitar Store API Sequence Diagram

 API Request-Response Lifecycle